senzing-garage/senzing-tools/README.md

 Each subcommand has it's own list of supported environment variables.
 So see a specific list, visit the appropriate subcommand.

-1. Subcommands
+1. Subcommands:
     1. [initdatabase](https://github.com/Senzing/initdatabase#using-environment-variables)
     1. [servegrpc](https://github.com/Senzing/servegrpc#using-environment-variables)

-Remember to start the commands with `senzing-tools [subcommand] ...` or use the `SENZING_TOOLS_SUBCOMMAND` environment variable.
+Remember to start the commands with `senzing-tools [subcommand] ...`.

 ### Using Docker